- 1 cup avocado oil

-Stir the ingredients well, making sure everything is combined.
+Stir the ingredients well, whisking until the homemade balsamic is emulsified.

-Then you can either serve the balsamic vinaigrette immediately, or keep it in an airtight container in the fridge for 4–6 weeks.
+Then you can either serve the balsamic vinaigrette immediately or keep it in an airtight container, such as a mason jar, in the fridge for 4–6 weeks.

 Today, I’ve decided to use it on a fresh caprese salad.
-The balsamic vinaigrette pairs perfectly with the juicy tomatoes and fresh mozzarella.
+The balsamic vinaigrette pairs perfectly with salad ingredients like juicy tomatoes and fresh mozzarella.
 Enjoy!